The Student Receivables and Collection Department is responsible for the recovery of monies owed to the University. This collective debt includes:

 Third Party Billing and Credit Bureau Reporting

 Cleveland State utilizes an outside billing service, ECSI, to assist in our collection efforts.
 After multiple late or partial payments, your student account will be forwarded to ECSI, for further action unless you sign a payment agreement with the in-house collections staff.
 A billing service fee of $50 is added to your student account to cover administrative costs.
-ECSI reports all unpaid debts over $1,000 to the four national credit bureaus (Equifax, Experian, Trans Union and Innovis).
+ECSI reports all unpaid debts over $1,000 to three of the four national credit bureaus (Equifax, Trans Union and Innovis).

 All payments, questions and other correspondence should be sent to their attention once their billing begins.
 Your first bill from ECSI will include login information to allow secure payments to be made online.
 ECSI can be reached at 1-888-549-3274 or www.ecsi.net.
 Once your delinquent student account has been forwarded to ECSI, payment arrangements must be made through their office.
 Students are not permitted to register or purchase a transcript until their account with ECSI is paid in full.
 An account that remains unpaid with ECSI for 18 months will be automatically forwarded to the Ohio Attorney General's Office.